Code for Leasing Business Premises in England and Wales 2007

 The Lease Code 2007 recommends that authorised guarantee agreements (AGAs) should not be required as a condition of an assignment, unless the assignee is of lower financial standing than the assignor, or if the assignee is resident or registered overseas.
 Landlords should consider accepting rent deposits from smaller tenants, in place of AGAs.

 The terms "financial standing" and "smaller tenants" do not easily translate into legal drafting in a lease and the Lease Code 2007 does not contain any further guidance on what the terms mean.
-The meaning of these terms is considered in more detail in Drafting note, Lease of floor(s) of an office block with guarantee and prescribed clauses (complies with Lease Code 2007): Requiring an AGA (www.practicallaw.com/1-235-4961).
+The meaning of these terms is considered in more detail in Standard document, Lease of floor(s) of an office block with guarantee and prescribed clauses (complies with Lease Code 2007): drafting note, Circumstances justifying refusal and conditions on assignment (www.practicallaw.com/9-218-6006).

 If subletting is permitted, the Lease Code 2007 states that: